 Creative Environment = Open-Minded People

 Conservative situations are something that every floral stylist might have experienced before.
 Putnam & Putnam will share one of their most memorable situations.
 How you deal with it is what matters most.
-Why is it that in a creative environment, people are more open minded?
-How does a designer’s style affect their clients’ attention of these New York residence florists?
+Why is it that in a creative environment, people are more open-minded?
+How does a designer’s style affect their clients’ attention to these New York residence florists?
 And how do other industry professionals deal with it?

 Polish designers Kwiaty & Miut enthusiastically share their motto about making no compromises in life.
-This equals in goal setting 2.0 by the two gents when they realize their own flower shop in Poland.
-A ‘flowershop extraordinaire’ which is not only nourished by their creative souls but also by the immense supply of beautiful flowers from their own dahlia farm.
-At the same time these designers with a self-said dose of frenziness regret to be compulsively florist in the first place and gay lovers second.
+This equals goal setting 2.0 by the two gents when they realize their own flower shop in Poland.
+A ‘flower shop extraordinaire’ that is not only nourished by their creative souls but also by the immense supply of beautiful flowers from their own dahlia farm.
+At the same time, these designers with a self-said dose of frenziness regret to be compulsively florist in the first place and gay lovers second.
 Only because of the conservative views on LGBT rights in their country.